 In his new conquest of Egypt, Augustus had reorganized its borders.
 In 20 BC, Augustus entered into a formal peace with Parthia in the East.
 The Parthian treaty gave Rome dominion over Armenia.
 In this way, Augustus sought to create a buffer zone against Parthia by utilizing existing client states in the East-Armenia, Commagene, Cappadocia, Galatia, and Syria.

 The Search for an Heir

 In 3 AD, Augustus accepted 10 more years of rule.
-The fact that Tiberius was destined to succeed him became evident in 13 AD, when he was granted full tribunicia potestas and imperium proconsulare.
+The fact that Tiberius was destined to succeed him became evident in 13 AD when he was granted full tribunician potestas and imperium proconsulare.
 Towards the end of Augustus’ reign, he began to suspect that Livia may have had a hand in the tragic events that had devastated his family.
-Augustus may have altered his will inserting Agrippa Postumous as joint heir with Tiberius placing his will with the Vestal Virgins.
+Augustus may have altered his will inserting Agrippa Postumous as a joint heir with Tiberius placing his will with the Vestal Virgins.

 The Last Year